-(1) As reported on a Schedule 13D/A filed by Roivant Sciences Limited, or RSL, on August 2, 2021, as modified by a Form 4 filed October 7, 2022.
+(1) As reported on a Schedule 13D/A filed by Roivant Sciences Limited ("RSL") on October 4, 2023.
 Consists of shares of common stock directly held by RSL and includes 10,000 shares of common stock issuable upon conversion of the shares of Series A preferred stock held by RSL.
 Each share of Series A preferred stock is convertible at any time at the option of the holder into one share of common stock.
 RSL owns all of the authorized and outstanding shares of Series A preferred stock and is entitled to elect a specified number of directors to the Board.
-RSL is governed by a board of directors consisting of Melissa Epperly, Meghan Fitzgerald, Matthew Gline, Daniel Gold, Keith Manchester, James Momtazee, Hiroshi Nomura and Ilan Oren.
-These individuals disclaim beneficial ownership with respect to such shares except to the extent of their pecuniary interest therein.
+RSL exercises voting and dispositive control over the common shares and shares of preferred stock through its board of directors.
+No individual director of RSL has beneficial ownership over the common shares or shares of preferred stock.
 The principal business address of RSL is 7th Floor, 50 Broadway, London SW1H 0DB United Kingdom.